Frequently Asked Questions: Box Cloud Storage

 There is a 5GB file size limit for CMU Box accounts.

 Yes.
-Box recently added the ability to associate alternative email addresses or aliases with your primary box account.
+Box added the ability to associate alternative email addresses or aliases with your primary box account.
 To add an alias as a secondary Box email address, follow these steps:

-- Login to cmu.box.com
+- Login from cmu.box.com

 - Click the Gear icon (View/Edit Profile) and select Account Settings.